Farming native species in recovering habitats

 How CPALI Works...

-Expanding to new communities is accomplished when local lead farmers take the initiative to contact CPALI.
-After visiting the CPALI team's headquarters in Madagascar, a meeting is arranged in the farmer's village.
+Expanding to new communities is accomplished when local farmers take the initiative to contact our local sister organization, SEPALI Madagascar.
+After visiting the SEPAL Madagascar team headquarters in Maroantsetra, a meeting is arranged in the farmer's village.
 Each farmer working with our program receives:

 -